 He also teaches a unit called Sculpting and Rigging for Film, in which students learn to build dinosaurs from scratch.
 They work closely with paleo artists to ensure the rigs are as anatomically accurate as possible, based on the latest research.

 And by bringing the creatures to life, students discover how to understand anatomy, then translate this understanding into how a character should move – and how they’ll need to articulate it to make that happen.

 Jared says: ‘At Portsmouth, you’ll get the best possible education from industry-trained professionals.
 We’re going to teach you techniques, we’re going to teach you how to train your eye to become a visual effects artist.
 You’ll learn software and tools to express yourself through your art.

 ‘The first step [is] to enrol onto the Computer Animation and Visual Effects degree.
 Come down to an Open Day, speak to the lecturers, get an understanding of what we would teach you here.
 Inspiration is going to be critical.

 ‘What we can do is open doors in the right direction for you...and that’s exactly what the University did for me.
 They showed me the road to travel, and it was up to me to put in the hard work and be able to attain my goals.’

 Take a closer look at the course Jared Embley teaches on, discover what you'll study and when, and find out how to apply.

 Portsmouth is a great place to live, whatever you choose to study.
-Hear from recent graduates about their experiences here, and discover 5 of the best reasons to pick us as your first choice.
+Hear from recent graduates about their experiences here, and discover the best reasons to pick us as your first choice.